zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Prometheus](https://prometheus.io/) enables you to fetch continuous time-series data as metrics from containers running on Docker, Kubernetes, and other platforms.
+<a href = "https://prometheus.io/" rel="noopener noreferrer nofollow" target="_blank">Prometheus</a> enables you to fetch continuous time-series data as metrics from containers running on Docker, Kubernetes, and other platforms.
 It gathers metrics generated from your services and passes them to a data visualizer like Grafana.

-[Grafana](https://grafana.com/) is a well-known and widely used dashboard to show metrics collected from various sources.
+<a href = "https://grafana.com/" rel="noopener noreferrer nofollow" target="_blank">Grafana</a> is a well-known and widely used dashboard to show metrics collected from various sources.
 It enables you to visualize and analyze dashboards with better graphs.

 ### ELK stack